dm1y/Game-Engineering/LevelBuilderREADME.txt

 If you want a bigger map, repeat the width so the math will be simple for the setBoundaries method of the code.

-Example: In the LevelTester2, I made it so it's (960*5 x 640) so the maximum boundary size of the map is 4800 x 640.
+Example: In the LevelTester2 in Project 2, I made it so it's (960*5 x 640) so the maximum boundary size of the map is 4800 x 640.